MarkusUllenbruch/Deep-Reinforcement-Learning-Control/README.md

 # Continuous Control Task with Deep Reinforcement Learning
 ## Balancing a Double Pendulum on Cart
-In thiy Notebook i implemented a double pendulum environment simulation environment suitable for interacting with a deep reinforcement learning agent.
+In this Notebook i implemented a double pendulum environment simulation environment suitable for interacting with a deep reinforcement learning agent.

   ## Soft Actor Critic Algorithm
   The algorithm used to solve the balancing problem is the Soft Actor Critic Algorithm from: